No winning ticket for Lotto 649 jackpot

-TORONTO — No winning ticket was sold for the $10 million jackpot in Saturday night's Lotto 649 draw.
+TORONTO — There was no winning ticket for the $20 million jackpot in Saturday night's Lotto 649 draw.

-However, the guaranteed $1 million prize was claimed by a ticket sold in Ontario.
+However, the guaranteed $1 million prize was claimed by a ticket holder in Quebec.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $10 million jackpot in Saturday night's Lotto 649 draw.
+TORONTO — There was no winning ticket for the $20 million jackpot in Saturday night's Lotto 649 draw.

-However, the guaranteed $1 million prize was claimed by a ticket sold in Ontario.
+However, the guaranteed $1 million prize was claimed by a ticket holder in Quebec.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $10 million jackpot in Saturday night's Lotto 649 draw.
+TORONTO — There was no winning ticket for the $20 million jackpot in Saturday night's Lotto 649 draw.

-However, the guaranteed $1 million prize was claimed by a ticket sold in Ontario.
+However, the guaranteed $1 million prize was claimed by a ticket holder in Quebec.

 By The Canadian Press